Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Experimental Results

 \subsection{Experimental Results for the Default Setting}

-For bicubic downsampling, we have compared MoG-DUN with nine state-of-the-art image SR methods: EDSR \cite{lim:CVPR:2017:EDSR}, DPDNN \cite{dong:TPAMI:2018DPDNN}, DSRN \cite{han:CVPR:2018DSRN}, RDN \cite{zhang:CVPR:2018RDN}, RCAN \cite{zhang:ECCV:2018RCAN}, D-DBPN \cite{haris2018deep}, SRMDNF \cite{zhang:CVPR:2018SRMDNF}, SRFBN \cite{li:CVPR:2019feedback}, USRNet \cite{zhang:CVPR:2020deepUSRNet}.
-Similar to \cite{lim:CVPR:2017:EDSR,zhang:CVPR:2018RDN}, we have also employed seven boosting strategies \cite{timofte:CVPR:2016seven} to further improve our results (denoted by MoG-DUN+).
+For bicubic downsampling, we have compared MoG-DUN with eight state-of-the-art image SR methods: EDSR \cite{lim:CVPR:2017:EDSR}, DPDNN \cite{dong:TPAMI:2018DPDNN}, DSRN \cite{han:CVPR:2018DSRN}, RDN \cite{zhang:CVPR:2018RDN}, RCAN \cite{zhang:ECCV:2018RCAN}, D-DBPN \cite{haris2018deep}, SRMDNF \cite{zhang:CVPR:2018SRMDNF}, SRFBN \cite{li:CVPR:2019feedback}, USRNet \cite{zhang:CVPR:2020deepUSRNet}.
 The average PSNR and SSIM results of eight benchmark methods in Tab.\ref{tab:bicubic} are cited from corresponding papers.
 It is easy to see that our method is superior to most of competing methods in terms of PSNR and SSIM values.
 When compared with a much deeper network RCAN \cite{zhang:ECCV:2018RCAN} involving over 400 convolutional layers, we can achieve highly comparable and sometimes even better results.

 The image comparison results for a scale factor of $\times 4$ are reported in Fig.~\ref{fig:BI_urban46}.
-For this specific example, our SR-resolved result of 'Img\_046' from $Urban100$ are recovered with fewer visible artifacts (e.g., the glassy surface on the right side of the building) than other competing methods.
+For this specific example, our SR-resolved result of `Img\_046' from $Urban100$ are recovered with fewer visible artifacts (e.g., the glassy surface on the right side of the building) than other competing methods.
 Note that our PSNR result is also noticeably higher than the previous state-of-the-art RCAN at a lower cost.
-In another challenging example ('Img\_078' from $Urban100$ dataset), our method can recover much more faithful textured details as shown in Fig.\ref{fig:BI_urban78}; while all other competing methods suffer from severe aliasing artifacts (i.e., distorted tile patterns).
+In another challenging example (`Img\_078' from $Urban100$ dataset), our method can recover much more faithful textured details as shown in Fig.\ref{fig:BI_urban78}; while all other competing methods suffer from severe aliasing artifacts (i.e., distorted tile patterns).
 The visual quality improvement achieved by MoG-DUN is mainly due to the fact that our proposed model makes full use of the feature maps from former stages to refine the final result.
-Taking one more classic example known for its notorious aliasing distortion, Fig.~\ref{fig:BI_set14_02} shows the results of bicubic $\times 2$ degradation of 'Img\_002' from the $Set14$ dataset.
-In addition to visually more pleasant SR reconstruction results (in terms of fewer artifacts), our work significantly outperforms other methods in terms of PSNR performance.
+Taking one more classic example known for its notorious aliasing distortion, Fig.~\ref{fig:BI_set14_02} shows the results of bicubic $\times 2$ degradation of `Img\_002' from the $Set14$ dataset.
+Additionally, we have shown the intermediate image comparison results of different stages in Fig.~\ref{fig:intermediate_results}, from which we can see that more high-frequency information has been recovered along with the increasing number of stages.